 What is Equal Pay Day?

 Equal Pay Day is used to demonstrate that women – who generally earn less than men – must work longer to earn the same amount that men earned in the previous year.
 It is recognized internationally; however, the exact day differs both by year and by country.
-The Ontario Government noted its first Equal Pay Day on April 10, 2014.
+Ontario’s first Equal Pay Day was recognized in 2014.

 Why is Equal Pay Day important?